JanBrin/kalender/README.md

 It exposes details about what the widget is displaying.

 - `visibleDateTimeRange`: A `ValueNotifier` containing the `DateTimeRange` that is currently visible.
+  -  Note: This valuenotifier is updated when a Calendar Widget is initialized for the first time, you should take care when listening to it from widgets above it in the widget tree.
 - `visibleEvents`: A `ValueNotifier` that contains the `CalendarEvent`s that are currently visible.
 - `selectedEvent`: A `ValueNotifier` that contains the selected `CalendarEvent`.